094459/newsletter-oss-projects/README.md

 [aws-external-package-security](https://aws-oss.beachgeek.co.uk/3g2) provides code to setup a solution that demonstrates how you can deploy AWS Code Services (e.g., AWS CodePipeline, AWS CodeBuild, Amazon CodeGuru Security, AWS CodeArtifact) to orchestrate secure access to external package repositories from an Amazon SageMaker data science environment configured with multi-layer security.
 The solution can also be expanded upon to account for general developer workflows, where developers use external package dependencies. (#180)

+**aws-pdk**

+[aws-pdk](https://aws-oss.beachgeek.co.uk/3jb) the AWS Project Development Kit (AWS PDK) is an open-source tool to help bootstrap and maintain cloud projects.
+It provides building blocks for common patterns together with development tools to manage and build your projects.
+The AWS PDK lets you define your projects programatically via the expressive power of type safe constructs available in one of 3 languages (typescript, python or java).
+Under the covers, AWS PDK is built on top of Projen.
+The AWS Bites Podcast provides an overview of the AWS Project Development Kit (PDK), and the hosts discuss what PDK is, how it can help generate boilerplate code and infrastructure, keep configuration consistent across projects, and some pros and cons of using a tool like this versus doing it manually. (#184)

 **aws-signer-oci-artifacts**

 [aws-signer-oci-artifacts](https://aws-oss.beachgeek.co.uk/3km) this project is used to demonstrate how OCI artefacts can be signed and verified in a development pipeline.
 Zhuo-Wei Lee, Alontay Ellis, and Rajarshi Das have put together a blog post to help you get started, so if this project interests you, make sure you dive into [Signing and Validating OCI Artifacts with AWS Signer](https://aws-oss.beachgeek.co.uk/3kn).(#185)

+**bedrust**

+[bedrust](https://aws-oss.beachgeek.co.uk/3n1) is a demo repo from my colleague Darko Mesaros that shows you how you can use Amazon Bedrock in your Rust code, and allows you to currently choose between Claude V2, Llama2 70B, and Cohere Command.(#188)

+**bedrock-vscode-playground**

+[bedrock-vscode-playground](https://aws-oss.beachgeek.co.uk/3nb) is a Visual Studio Code (VS Code) extension which allows developers to easily explore and experiment with large language models (LLMs) available in Amazon Bedrock.
+Check out the README for details of what you can do with it and how you can configure it to work with your specific setup.(#188)

 **cdk-notifier**